0920mzy/ionroller/docs/serviceSetup.md

 \<IONROLLER_VERSION\> matches the latest [ION-Roller Docker Image tag] (https://hub.docker.com/r/giltouroboros/ionroller/tags/).

-You will have to manually set the DNS entry (add a weighted DNS entry to the Route53 zone, with weight 0, and set ID "ionroller".
-We plan to improve the process for releasing the service itself in future.
+You will have to manually set the DNS entry (add a weighted DNS entry to the Route53 zone, with weight 0, and set ID "ionroller":

+[AWS] (https://console.aws.amazon.com/) -> Route53 -> Hosted Zones

+The url for your service should look like ionroller.<DOMAIN_NAME>
+i.e: ionroller.tools.giltaws.com

 Point ION-Roller CLI to ION-Roller service: